Political families of Haryana: Chaudhary Devi Lal's Chautala clan

-Amit Sihag (Chautala), grandson of Devi Lal, 2019 haryana MLA from Dabwali.

-Chhotu Ram clan
+Chaudhary Chhotu Ram clan

-Chhotu Ram Ohlan, was the founder of the Unionist Party and a Revenue Minister in Punjab govt., these branches are descended from or related to him.
-He had no son, his nephew Sri Chand became his political successor and his son-in-law Neki Ram (husband of Chottu Ram's daughter and father of Birender Singh) became prominent politician in Jind area.
+Sir Chhotu Ram Ohlyan, was the founder of the Unionist Party and a Revenue Minister in Punjab govt., these branches are descended from or related to him.
+He had no son, his nephew Sri Chand became his political successor and his son-in-law Neki Ram (husband of Sir Chotu Ram's daughter and father of Birender Singh) became prominent politician in Jind area.